Fusion5678/SecurityPayments/README.md

 ## Implementation Status

--**Currently Implemented**: Customer Portal with registration, login, bank account management, profile management, payment creation, and employee verification workflows
+- **Currently Implemented**: Customer Portal with registration, login, bank account management, profile management, payment creation, and employee verification workflows
--**Still to be Implemented**: Azure deployment and DevSecOps pipeline for deployment and continuous security monitoring
+- **Still to be Implemented**: Azure deployment and DevSecOps pipeline for deployment and continuous security monitoring